bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 This stub returns the pre-canned date/time of 10 June 2024 at 1:00 AM in the morning, UTC.

 We can run our test again, and it will pass.

-The test is not enough, alone, to triangulate the implementation of `amOrPm()`.
+This single test is not enough to triangulate the implementation of `amOrPm()`.

-Let's reintroduce the PM test and update it to use the new stub:
+Let's reintroduce the PM test.

+We update it to use the new stub:

 ```golang
 func TestPMBeforeNoon(t *testing.T) {